ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+To one gallon of wafer take one and a
+half pounds of salt, hull a pound of sugar,
+half an ounce ot saltpeter, half an ounce
+of potash.
+In this ratio the pickle to be in­
+creased to any quantity desired.
+Ltd these
+be boiled together until all the dirt from
+the sugar arisen to the top and is skimmed
+off.
+Then throw it into a tub to cool, and
+when cold, pour it ever your beef or pork,
-remain the maul lime, say lour or five
+to remain the maul lime, say lour or five
 w , ks. &#x27;I he meai must bo covered with
 tackle, and should not be put down for at
 least two days alter killing, during which